 Our History

+After Auden’s reading, Theodore L. Hazlett Jr.—then head of the A.W.
+Mellon Educational and Charitable Trust—approached Hazo to make his vision a reality.
 In 1966, the International Poetry Forum launched under the initial sponsorship of Carnegie Library of Pittsburgh and the Mellon Trust.
-The inaugural reading featured Archibald MacLeish at the Carnegie Lecture Hall on Oct.
-19, 1966.
+The inaugural reading featured Archibald MacLeish at the Carnegie Lecture Hall on October 19, 1966.

 Our Team